The Bretton Woods Committee invites graduate students to submit brief essays to the Henry Owen Memorial Award Essay Contest on the following topic:

 The Award includes:

-◊ The winners will have the opportunity to attend the Bretton Woods Committee Annual Meeting, to be held in April 2017 in Washington, DC
+- Winners will have the opportunity to participate in the Bretton Woods Committee Annual Meeting to be held in April 2019.

-All entries a separate cover page with author’s name, contact information, school, and expected degree information.
-Name, school, and contact information should not be visible on the other pages of the essay.
-Please number each page of essay.
+To apply: Please email an essay of no more than 750 words toby March 17, 2019, 11:59 p.m.
+ET.
+All applicants must include a cover sheet with name, contact information, school, and degree information.
+Name, school, and contact information should not be visible on any other pages of the essay.
+Number each page of essay.
 One submission per person.

 The Henry Owen Memorial Prize honors Bretton Woods Committee co-founder Henry Owen, and hopes to inspire new generations of thoughtful young leaders to follow Ambassador Owen’s example as both a scholar and diplomat.
 As Ambassador for Economic Summits under President Jimmy Carter, Henry Owen organized many of the economic summits in the 1970s which came to shape modern international financial and economic institutions, and he was an important force behind the creation of the Trilateral Commission.